TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/lisp/how-to-run-the-solution.md

 sbcl --script hello-world.lsp
 ```

-And, that should produce the “Hello, World!” string on the command line.
+And, that should produce the "Hello, World!" string on the command line.